-enjoy a spectacular sunset view.
+Reef Beach Visit the quieter end of this beach and enjoy a spectacular sunset view.
 Walk to the far end just before a path leads off over the hill, sit by the water, in the dunes or take a dip and watch the water change colour as the sun sets over the Atlantic.

-Visit the quieter end of this beach and

-10

-Reef Beach

-St Moluag's Church

-Almost hidden from the main road in Ness, this restored medieval-era church is a peaceful spot to appreciate both history and architecture.
+St Moluag's Church Almost hidden from the main road in Ness, this restored medieval-era church is a peaceful spot to appreciate both history and architecture.
 Surrounded by local legend, theories abound on who founded the church, from St Moluag maybe, to the son of a Scandinavian king.